 You can also follow the step-by-step instructions in our WordPress performance guide to increase your page speed.

 We also have some more helpful tips in our step-by-step guide on how to speed up your eCommerce website.

 11. Improve WooCommerce Security

 Search engines love websites that are safe and secure.
 Google warns users of scams, malware, and phishing websites, by quickly marking unsafe websites with warnings.

 This could not only destroy your WooCommerce SEO rankings but will also have a severe impact on your brand’s reputation.

 Hackers are always targetting random websites with brute force attacks, malware injection, and data theft attempts.
-To prevent this you need tighten your WooCommerce store’s security.
+To prevent this you need to tighten your WooCommerce store’s security.

-Follow the step by step instructions in our WordPress security guide to harden your WooCommerce security.
+Follow the step-by-step instructions in our WordPress security guide to harden your WooCommerce security.